Finding Actionable Insights from AdWords Store Visits: Google Best Practices

 You should also review store visits in your location reporting.
 Identify which geographies drive a strong offline ROAS.

 Use this report to help improve how you can reach folks who are searching for you nearby.
 Set up levels of location bid adjustments based on how performance varies by different distances from your store, especially when compared to your account’s national or broader averages.
 Remember, these differences can also vary by product category.
 Someone looking for coffee may not be willing to travel as far as someone who’s shopping around for furniture.

 If you’re optimizing for return, calculate what a visit is worth to you.
-Make some assumptions about conversion rate (how many visits turn into a sale) and conversion value (average revenue from each sale).
+Calculate how many visits turn into a sale and how much revenue you drive on average from each sale.
 Then use total return from both your online and offline conversions to determine your bid adjustment.